waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## V. Future Development Ideas
 - **Objective Planner Agent:** An agent that analyzes my current progress (badges, level cap, key items) and suggests the next logical major objective, helping to guide my long-term strategy when the path isn't clear.

-*Self-Correction during Turn 61348 Reflection:*
-- **Lesson: Immediate Action is Non-Negotiable.** I failed to fix my `battle_strategist_agent` and a misplaced map marker immediately, which is a critical process violation.
-Deferring maintenance tasks is unacceptable and must be corrected.
-All tool, agent, and documentation tasks MUST be performed the moment they are identified.
-- **Lesson: Challenge Map Layout Assumptions.** My belief that the Seafoam Islands was a single, connected dungeon was a form of confirmation bias.
-I must be more willing to consider that large dungeons may be split into separate, non-contiguous areas, and I should actively try to disprove my own assumptions about map layouts.

 ## VI.
 Critical Process Reminders
 - **Agent Trust is Mandatory:** I MUST trust my custom agents' advice, even if it contradicts my own intuition.
 Their purpose is to perform complex reasoning I cannot.
 If an agent is wrong, I must refine it, not ignore it.
 Ignoring agent advice is a critical process failure.

-## VI.
-Critical Process Reminders
-- **Agent Trust is Mandatory:** I MUST trust my custom agents' advice, even if it contradicts my own intuition.
-Their purpose is to perform complex reasoning I cannot.
-If an agent is wrong, I must refine it, not ignore it.
-Ignoring agent advice is a critical process failure.

-## VI.
-Critical Process Reminders
-- **Agent Trust is Mandatory:** I MUST trust my custom agents' advice, even if it contradicts my own intuition.
-Their purpose is to perform complex reasoning I cannot.
-If an agent is wrong, I must refine it, not ignore it.
-Ignoring agent advice is a critical process failure.

-## VI.
-Critical Process Reminders
-- **Agent Trust is Mandatory:** I MUST trust my custom agents' advice, even if it contradicts my own intuition.
-Their purpose is to perform complex reasoning I cannot.
-If an agent is wrong, I must refine it, not ignore it.
-Ignoring agent advice is a critical process failure.
-- **Pokémon Mansion 2F Layout:** The second floor is divided into at least two separate, non-contiguous sections.
-The warp to the third floor at (7, 2) is unreachable from the initial entry point.
-- **Pokémon Mansion 2F Layout:** The second floor is divided into at least two separate, non-contiguous sections.
-The warp to the third floor at (7, 2) is unreachable from the initial entry point.
-- **Pokémon Mansion 2F Layout:** The second floor is divided into at least two separate, non-contiguous sections.
-The warp to the third floor at (7, 2) is unreachable from the initial entry point.
+- **Immediate Action is Non-Negotiable:** I failed to fix my `battle_strategist_agent` and a misplaced map marker immediately, which is a critical process violation.
+Deferring maintenance tasks is unacceptable and must be corrected.
+All tool, agent, and documentation tasks MUST be performed the moment they are identified.
+- **Challenge Map Layout Assumptions:** My belief that the Seafoam Islands was a single, connected dungeon was a form of confirmation bias.
+I must be more willing to consider that large dungeons may be split into separate, non-contiguous areas, and I should actively try to disprove my own assumptions about map layouts.